 After Your Job Shadow:

 - Send thank-you notes to the person or people you shadowed, and share what you learned.

 - Write up a few sentences on your job shadow experience for your own personal use to remember in the future the details you might otherwise forget.

 - Save contact information and business cards so you can reference them if you need to contact someone, ask follow-up questions, or if you end up applying for a job there.

-This piece is adapted from Christine Sarikas’ PrepScholar article (8/19/18) titled: “Complete Guide: Job Shadowing for High School Students”.
+The information above is adapted from Christine Sarikas’ PrepScholar article (8/19/18) titled: “Complete Guide: Job Shadowing for High School Students”.
 Used with permission.

 Lesson Plans - Resources - Videos

 - High Schoolers: Here’s How You Can Shadow a Professional in Your Target Career

 - 10 Questions to Ask When You Job Shadow Someone

 - How to Job Shadow (video - 4:03)